-- 1. Enumerated at t

-- 2. Remains in the population, but not enumerated at t
+Remains in the population, but not enumerated at t

-- 3. Moves out of the population

 In practice, for a proportion (of non-enumerated persons), it cannot be determined whether they belong to (2) or (3).
 Each such person has to be assigned to one or the other of these two groups on the basis of some appropriate exogenous information or model.
 This may be done, for instance, on the basis of a logit regression model determining the person's propensity to remain in the population as a function of a set of auxiliary variables.